 Other honors include three Telly Awards from the cable television industry, the 1992 Author of the Year Award from the American Society of Authors and Journalists, the Washington Irving Award from the Westchester Library System, a Time, Inc. scholarship from the Bread Loaf Writers Conference and a fellowship from the MacDowell Colony.

-As a journalist, her work has appeared in many publications including The New York Times, American History Magazine, the Los Angeles Times, The New England Quarterly, The Huffington Post, The Stamford Advocate, Greenwich Time, The Barnstable Patriot, The Cape Cod Times, Business Week’s Careers, Family Circle, Parents, and others on the Bookshelf page.
+As a journalist, she has written for many publications including The New York Times, American History Magazine, the Washington Post, the Los Angeles Times, The New England Quarterly, The Huffington Post, The Stamford Advocate, Greenwich Time, The Barnstable Patriot, The Cape Cod Times, Business Week’s Careers, Family Circle, Parents, and others listed on the Bookshelf page.

-Today Nancy writes for print and screen and serves as Executive Director of the Cape Cod Writers Center.
-She is currently writing a new book for Beacon Press to be published in 2021.
+Today Nancy also serves as Executive Director of the Cape Cod Writers Center.